muhammad-arif/terraTrain/README.md

 ```

 ### Run your cluster
-Collect the following aws access information from your aws power user access portal and just paste it to your terminal (inside the container)
+Collect the following aws access information from your aws PowerUserAccess portal and just paste it to your terminal (inside the container)
 ```
 export AWS_ACCESS_KEY_ID="ASIAQUMWQ3ATTWQD4ZFV"
 export AWS_SECRET_ACCESS_KEY="kH+ClCBTRofpzollgeFiEMYw2qkyCatENBgEYdYL"
 export AWS_SESSION_TOKEN="IQoJb3JpZ2luX2VjEDAaCWV1LXdlc3QtMiJGM"
 ```

 Edit the `config.tfvars` according to your requirement.
 If you don't it will ask you to death or run it the default configurations.
-The file also pretty self explanatory
+The file is pretty self explanatory

 You are good to go run your terraTrain.
 To run use following command,
 ```
 tt-run
 ```
-To see the cluster related infomrations,
+To see the cluster related informations,
 ```
 tt-show
 ```